In the land of football, a cricket oasis is rising outside Houston - ExBulletin

 Harmeet Singh, who grew up playing in Mumbai and was picked first in the draft, recently moved from Seattle to a large house in Katy, a suburb of Houston.

-Weather-wise, I can play more here, said 30-year-old Mr. Singh, alongside his wife and 2-year-old daughter.
+Weather-wise, I can play more here, said 30-year-old Singh, along with his wife and 2-year-old daughter.
 It was an upgrade that we were in an apartment in Seattle for the same price.

 At the back of the museum room, by a large space capsule and a table of tiny burgers, stood many of the people who helped develop the sport in Houston, including Yogesh Patel, 75, who started a cricket club after arriving in the city almost five decades ago.